apache/flink/docs/dev/connectors/jdbc.md

 This connector provides a sink that writes data to a JDBC database.

-To use this it, add the following dependency to your project (along with your JDBC-driver):
+To use it, add the following dependency to your project (along with your JDBC-driver):

 {% highlight xml %}
 <dependency>